russeree/nyan-keys-ice40hx4k-bitstream/README.md

-# Nyan Keys - An FPGA Powered Keyboard
+# Nyan Keys - An FPGA Keyboard Bitstream

-An FPGA based mechanical keybaord controller design based around the Lattice ice40hx series of FPGA chips.

-## Why?

-The biggest question to be asked is why?
-The answer is simple.
-A quest to create the most performant keyboard on planet earth.
-The additional performance is extracted through four means.

- - Per key programmable debounce counters (8 bit)
- - Per key parallel input _All keys are parallel without a scanning matrix_
- - Ultra fast SPI based serialization (12.25Mhz Tested)
- - nKRO - Though standard now it's nice to have becuase of the parallel interface

-This design is targeted toward few primary groups.

- - __Gamers__ For the lowest possible latency.
- - __Power Users__ For the programability.
- - __Hobbyists__ For the hacks.
- - __Non standard layouts__ For users that need to be able to create a custom layout
+A Lattice ICE40HX4K parallel keys interface for mechanical keyboards with integrated debouncing cores per key.
+This IP essentially performs the following functions
+ 1. Consumes the state of every keys in parallel once per clock cycle.
+(12MHz)
+ 2. Keeps track of the key state changes and debouncing [eagerly](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_debounce_type.md).
+ 3. Sends over state changes to the SPI slave as they occour.
+ 4. Sends over a state ever 50 milliseconds regardless.

 ## FPGA IP

 FPGA IP is designed to be build using [Yosys](https://github.com/YosysHQ/yosys) and [Nextpnr](https://github.com/YosysHQ/nextpnr).
-This parallel keys interface has been validated on the Lattice ICE40HX1K and ICE40HX4K 144TQFP FPGAs.
+This parallel keys interface has been validated on the Lattice ICE40HX4K 144TQFP FPGAs.
 The IP is designed and seperated into 3 main parts.

  - Key switch cores (keys.v)
- - SPI core (MODE 0) COPL=0, CPHA=0 (spi.v)
+ - SPI master core (MODE 0) COPL=0, CPHA=0 (spi.v)
  - Global glue logic (spi_keys.v)

 ### Key Switching Core
-Each key switch in the nyan keys physical design will generate one key switch 'core'.
-The key switch core is the programmable logic that is used to read the keys state and perform debouncing as well as produce an output state.
+Each key (switch) in the nyan keys physical design will generate one key switch 'core'.
+The key switch core is the programmable logic that is used to read the keys state and perform debouncing as well as produce an output state that is passed to a SPI slave device.
+This IP acts as the master.

 All mehcnial switches have some form of bounce to them.
 The term bounce is used to refer to the total time a singal takes to settle. _As a real world example when you press a Cherry MX Blue/Green switch it could take up to 5ms before the singal has stopped bouncing between high and low._ Removing debouncing logic on a keyboard would have the effect of the user seeing double key presses.

-In it's simplest form this design outputs a one hot vector that represents the states of each key as 0 or 1 (_high_ or _low_) and send that over a SPI slave interface to the masteter as often as it can be requested.
-Switches are considered active low and this design leverages the interal pull resistors that are available on the outputs of the Lattice Ice40hx series ICs.
+In it's simplest form this design outputs a one hot vector that represents the states of each key as 0 or 1 (_high_ or _low_) and send that over a SPI interface as a master when either of the following conditions occours.

+ - The array of keys changes state and that keys debounce timer is not active
+ - 50ms has passed since the last broadcast of a keys state.

+outputs of the Lattice Ice40hx series ICs.

  - __Key state__ - Represents the physical key.
 [Pressed/Released]